cescobedo/moodle-local_upgradedb/README.md

 Download way
 - Download the zip from <https://github.com/cescobedo/moodle-local_upgradedb/archive/master.zip>
 - Unzip it into  local/ folder in your Moodle,
-- Rename the new folder "moodle-local_upgradedb" to "upgradedb"
+- Rename the new folder "moodle-local_upgradedb-master" to "upgradedb"
 - Enjoy!!!

 FUTURE SCOPE: